The rail, road, flight and ferry travel chaos you need to know about this New Year

 Road

-The AA predicts that New Year’s Day will be the quietest festive travel day, but in the build up during 31 December some prospective key locations for congestion are:
+The AA predicts that New Year’s Day will be the quietest festive travel day, but traffic will build through the weekend leading to the return to work on Monday.
+Some prospective key locations for congestion are:

 - M25, particularly between the M4 at Heathrow and the M1, plus near Bluewater in Kent